-This Ice Cream is the perfect partner for abundant summer berries, or pretty much anytime all year long!
+This ice cream is the perfect partner for abundant summer berries, or pretty much anytime all year long!
 It’s smooth and creamy without being at all heavy like ice creams can sometimes be.
-It’s also one of those desserts that’s both light and refreshing yet oddly decadent at the same time.
+It’s also one of those desserts that’s both light and refreshing, yet oddly decadent at the same time.

 For the lime zest in this recipe, you want to use a microplane grater and only grate the outer green part leaving the white behind.
 That way, you get the intense flavor without any chewy chunks of rind.